Lindblad-like quantum tomography for non-Markovian quantum dynamical maps: Results

 In the context of superconducting circuits~\cite{PRXQuantum.1.010305}, $\Delta_{\rm c}$ is the detuning of a bosonic microwave resonator with respect to the frequency of an external driving, which is considered to be resonant with the qubit, such that $\Delta_{\rm c}=\omega_{\rm c}-\omega_0$.
 In addition, $g$ is a qubit-resonator cross-Kerr coupling that leads to a bosonic enhancement $g^2_{\bar{n}}= g^2\bar{n}$, where $\bar{n}$ is the average bosonic occupation of the driven resonator, and $\kappa$ is the rate of spontaneous emission/loss of photons into the electromagnetic environment.
 We note that a similar dynamics can be engineered in a two-ion crystal, in analogy to~\cite{PhysRevLett.110.110502}, such that one of the ions encodes the qubit in a pair of ground state/metastable levels, while the other one is continuously Doppler cooled via a laser that is red-detuned with respect to a dipole-allowed transition.
 This laser then drives the carrier and motional sidebands, and effectively laser cools the common vibrational modes, one of which will play the role of the above dissipative bosonic mode, such that the above $\omega_{\rm c}$ will now be its vibrational frequency.
 The role of the above $\kappa$ is then played by the laser cooling rate, and the phonon population in the steady state $\bar{n}$ depends on the difference of laser cooling and heating processes~\cite{PhysRevA.46.2668}, which can be controlled by the Rabi frequency and detuning of the laser that drives the dipole-allowed transition.
 The dissipative phonons will then act as an effective Lorentzian bath for the qubits~\cite{PhysRevLett.110.110502,Cormick_2013,Bermudez_2016}.
 We consider the qubit to be subjected to a far-detuned sideband coupling, which induces a second-order cross-Kerr coupling of strength $g$ describing a phonon-dependent ac-Stark shift on the qubit levels.

-In any of the two architectures discussed, when the coupling between the bosonic mode and the qubit is weaker than the dissipative rate $g_{\bar{n}}\ll\kappa$, one can truncate the cumulant expansion of a time-convolutionless master equation of the qubit at second order such that, after tracing over the driven-dissipative mode in its stationary state, one arrives at a time-local dephasing master equation of the form~\eqref{eq:TCL_dephasing}.
-This master equation will be controlled by an auto-correlation function~\eqref{eq:quanum_corr_function} for the bath operator $B(t) = 2g(a^\dagger a - \bar{n})$, following the notation used below Eq.~\eqref{eq:deph_rate_autocorr} and in App.~\ref{app:pure_dephasing}.
+In any of the two architectures discussed, when the coupling between the bosonic mode and the qubit is weaker than the dissipative rate $g_{\bar{n}}\ll\kappa$, one can truncate the cumulant expansion of a time-convolutionless master equation of the qubit at second order such that, after tracing over the driven-dissipative mode in its stationary state, one arrives at a time-local dephasing master equation of the form given in Eq.~\eqref{eq:TCL_dephasing}.
+This master equation will be controlled by an auto-correlation function for the bath operator $B(t) = 2g(a^\dagger a - \bar{n})$, following the notation used below Eq.~\eqref{eq:deph_rate_autocorr} and in the Methods section.
 In particular, making use of the quantum regression theorem~\cite{Carmichael1993Open}, this auto-correlation can be expressed as